tejavarma-aln/TallyWhatsappSender/README.md

 # Tally WhatsappSender

-**Alert : If you already using earlier version then update or replace all the files with new ones (from the repository)**
+**Alert : If you already using earlier version then replace all the files with new ones (from the repository)**

 Send Attachments(Invoices, reports) to Client's Whats-app  without having any API
-using selenium library and chromium driver for perofming automated tasks and controlling the browser

-Language used: c#

-It is a COM DLL which sends attachments to whats-app by automating the chrome browser using selenium and chrome driver
+**Added : Support for sending multiple contacts**

 **Requirements:**

 -> Microsoft.net framework version 4

 -> Make sure to place all the files in tally folder - All files should come under Tally Working Directory

+-> Chrome application/binary

 -> Dot Net Framework 4.x.x (version 4 or higher)